 Equip Yourself With Study Materials

 Study guides and reading materials can be the key to achieving your goals.
 And not all guides and materials are the same.
-Wiley is a leader in the industry with a broad range of exam preparation materials that can be easily customized to fit your needs.
-Wiley’s materials convert thousands of pages of Level I study text into concise lessons and have helped students in over 100 countries pass the CFA Level I exam the first time.
+UWorld is a leader in the industry with a broad range of exam preparation materials that can be easily customized to fit your needs.
+UWorld’s materials convert thousands of pages of Level I study text into concise lessons and have helped students in over 100 countries pass the CFA Level I exam the first time.

 Get access to our CFA Level I Study Guides.

-Wiley employs professors that bring a knack for making the material approachable and practical for candidates, while also using explanatory graphs and a focus on each and every Learning Outcome Statement in the CFA Program curriculum.
+UWorld employs professors that bring a knack for making the material approachable and practical for candidates, while also using explanatory graphs and a focus on each and every Learning Outcome Statement in the CFA Program curriculum.

 Set a Minimum Score Goal for Yourself